2023 Fairleigh Dickinson vs. Purdue men's basketball game: Game summary

-After halftime, Fairleigh Dickinson would outscore Purdue 7–5, before the first media timeout of the half, taking a three-point lead.
-The Knights would extend the lead to five, before an 11–0 Purdue run gave them their largest lead of the game.
+After halftime, Fairleigh Dickinson extended the lead to five at 41–36 by the 14:30 mark, before another 11–0 Purdue run gave them their largest lead of the game.
 Fairleigh Dickinson, down by six points, went on their own 8–0 run to reclaim the lead, before a Zach Edey tip shot tied the game at 49–49.
-At the eight-minute mark, an Edey free throw would give Purdue a 50–49 lead, their last of the game.
-After a Fletcher Loyer three-pointer with 7:09 left, the game would remain deadlocked with FDU leading 54–53 until a pair of Moore free throws with 2:50 left.
-After a Purdue timeout, Edey mishandled the inbounds catch, leading to a Moore layup for a Fairleigh Dickinson five-point lead with 1:26 to play.
-The Boilermakers would respond with a Loyer three-pointer, only for Moore to hit his own three for a 61–56 Knights lead.
-On the next possession, Purdue would draw a foul, and Loyer made both free throws to make it a one score game.
-After a missed opportunity, Purdue had a chance to tie the game, but instead Smith opted to try for a layup that was blocked by Moore.
-However, Purdue would get another offensive opportunity to tie the game, but Loyer's three-point try was an airball and the Boilermakers were forced to foul with seven seconds left.
-After two made free throws by Roberts, Fairleigh Dickinson would take a five-point lead and would go on to win 63–58.
+At the eight-minute mark, an Edey free throw would give Purdue a 50–49 lead, their last of the game; FDU scored the next five points before Purdue's Fletcher Loyer made a three-pointer with 7:09 left to make the score 54–53 Knights.
+The score remained the same for more than four minutes until two Moore free throws with 2:50 left extended the lead to three.
+With 1:44 left, Purdue inbounded the ball to Edey near the basket, but Fairleigh Dickinson knocked it away and Sean Moore scored a fast break layup to give FDU a five-point lead.
+The Boilermakers would respond with a Loyer three-pointer, only for Moore to hit his own three for a 61–56 Knights lead with 1:04 to play.
+After two Loyer free throws for Purdue made it a one-score game, FDU's Grant Singleton had his shot blocked by Edey on the next possession; on the chase for the rebound, the ball went out of bounds and was initially ruled Fairleigh Dickinson possession.
+Upon review, replays appeared to show that FDU's Ansley Almonor was fouled while trying to secure the ball, but with the ball touching him last before traveling out of play and without the ability to add fouls during replay, the officials overturned the call and awarded possession to Purdue.
+With a chance to tie the game, Purdue's Braden Smith had a layup attempt blocked by Moore and Loyer air balled a three-pointer.
+Roberts rebounded for Fairleigh Dickinson, was fouled with seven seconds remaining, and made both ends of a 1-and-1 free throw situation to give FDU the final winning margin at 63–58.